 How To Make Asparagus Pasta Salad

-- Start with the pasta, cook according to package instructions.
-When the pasta is almost done, about 3 minutes before, carefully add the asparagus in with the pasta, so it will gently blanch.
+- Cook pasta + asparagus.
+Start by cooking the pasta according to package instructions, adding the asparagus 3 minutes before pasta is done so it will gently blanch.
 Asparagus is done when it brightens in color.
 Drain and rinse the pasta and asparagus under cool running water.
 Set aside.

-- Next, in a small mixing bowl, whisk together the oil, lemon, dijon mustard, garlic, salt and pepper.
+- Make pasta salad dressing.
+In a small bowl, whisk together the oil, lemon, dijon mustard, garlic, salt and pepper.

-- Lastly, add the pasta and asparagus back to the pot it was cooked in, add the onion and sun-dried tomatoes, and pour the dressing over top.
-Mix well to combine, serve as is or chill until ready to enjoy!
+- Assemble pasta salad.
+Add the pasta and asparagus back to the pot it was cooked in, add the onion and sun-dried tomatoes, and pour the dressing over top.
+Mix well to combine, serve as is or chill in the refrigerator until ready to enjoy!

 - Cook everything as directed, omitting the dressing until ready to serve.
 Keep the pasta salad stored in the refrigerator, when ready, prepare the dressing and toss it all together when ready to serve.